-There was moderate expansion in real Gross Domestic Product (GDP) between 2007 and 2016 despite events affecting the economy such as fluctuations in agricultural commodity prices.
+There was an expansion in real Gross Domestic Product (GDP) between 2007 and 2018 despite events affecting the economy such as fluctuations in agricultural commodity prices.

 This indicator is an estimate of real (inflation adjusted) regional GDP per person and per year, using Statistics New Zealand’s estimated regional GDP per person in the Waikato region.